 Dedicated to the development of the performing arts through education and scholarships and the restoration and preservation of historic theatres, Las Casas has developed a pipeline of theatre education programs for students between the ages of 10 and 17 to encourage aspiring performers, and build future theatre audiences through unique efforts designed to open the world of performing arts.

-The Joci Awards, Las Casas’ scholarship program founded in 2009, has awarded more than $585,000 to deserving students who excel in the performing arts, making it the largest scholarship funding source of its kind in the United States.
+The Las Casas Performing Arts Scholarship Program, founded in 2009, has awarded $800,000 to deserving students who excel in the performing arts, making it the largest scholarship funding source of its kind in the United States.
+This annual program, which culminates in the Joci Awards, a one-night showcase of 25 talented performing arts students in San Antonio and the surrounding area, offers countless educational opportunities and awards more than $105,000 in scholarships each year.
 The Joci Awards also serves as a Regional Award Program for the National High School Musical Theatre Awards.
 Two Joci winners get to participate in a week-long program in New York City, where they experience coaching with the industry’s top professionals and compete for additional scholarship funds on a Broadway stage.

 Behind the Scenes supports students that do not have access or the means to participate in the performing arts.
 Each year, 40 selected students attend touring Broadway shows at the Majestic Theatre, study unique curriculum from each production and participate in master classes and talk-backs with the cast and crew to learn what it takes to bring a production to life.